ddashwood/Salus/README.md

 });
 ```

+4. After your IHost is built, be sure to call `await host.StartAsync();` -
+*this step is important* because it causes hosted services to run, including
+the service which re-tries the sending of failed messages.

-4. Use like any other DbContext!
+5. Use like any other DbContext!

 #### In the child